papaL3xa/MencretKernel/README.md

 <div align="center">
-<h1> MencretKernel made for Galaxy S10/Note10 devices.</h1>
+<h1> MencretKernel 💦 made for Galaxy S10/Note10 devices.</h1>
 </div>

-<h1>Features</h1>
+<div align="center"><h1>Features</h1></div>

-<div align="center">- Kernel Based on Samsung Stock KernelOneUI 3/4 and Binaries 7, 8 and 9 Support (It may have some issues depending on ROM binary or OneUI version
+- Kernel Based on Samsung Stock KernelOneUI 3/4 and Binaries 7, 8 and 9 Support (It may have some issues depending on ROM binary or OneUI version
 - KernelSU Next v1.0.8
 - SUSFS ඞ v1.5.9
 - CPU Input Boost